-The 👊 button allows you to produce bar charts or pie charts to visually display the distribution of specific codes.
-To select codes to chart, click the 📱 button to display checkboxes, and then check all codes you want to plot.
+button allows you to produce bar charts or pie charts to visually display the distribution of specific codes.
+To select codes to chart, click the button to display checkboxes, and then check all codes you want to plot.

-Click the log button to copy an image of the tree grid to the clipboard.
+Click the button to copy an image of the tree grid to the clipboard.
 The image may be stored either in bitmap or in Windows Metafile format.

-Click the 100 button to access the mapping function, which allows you to analyze the spatial distribution of various codes.
+button to access the mapping function, which allows you to analyze the spatial distribution of various codes.